-- · online at https://fafsa.ed.gov
+- online at studentaid.gov

-- · at the Financial Aid Office
+- at the Financial Aid Office

 - to the original Student Aid Report you received and mailed back to the Federal Student Aid Information Center for processing.

 How Aid is Awarded

 Students are awarded financial aid based on the policies and procedures established by the College under the guidelines of both the Federal and State regulations.
 Students are awarded the maximum amount they are eligible to receive based on these policies and procedures.
 Students are notified through their college assigned email when their Financial Aid Offer is ready to review.
 This email will include a link to the Student Financial Aid Portal.